riokoe/gaming-storefronts-database/README.md

 # gaming-storefronts-database

-An up to date database of fraa games on all major online gaming store fronts as well as all games in gaming subcriptions.
+A database of free games on major online gaming storefronts as well as games in major gaming subcriptions.

 ## Files